hervenivon/awesome-discoveries/docs/growing-a-company/README.md

 * Defects

 Defects are errors that require additional time, resources (, and money) to fix.
 In a traditional manufacturing process, it can be a defective part that must be remade.
 In software development, it is certainly the easiest waste variety to understand in the list.
-Bug are well known in software developments since [1947](https://en.wikipedia.org/wiki/Software_bug).
+Bugs and software development are going hand in hand since [1947](https://en.wikipedia.org/wiki/Software_bug).
 But, to my mind, defects in software development don't only appear in final the code they can occur all along the process from the software design to the poorly annotated data in machine learning.

 * Overproduction